danielkohatfireblocks/xrp-token-tools/README.md

 2. Set TrustLine in XRP

+3. Set Authorization required for trustline

+4. Approve trustline request (only relevant after setting authorization)

-3. Move IOU tokens out of your Fireblocks vault
+5. Move IOU tokens out of your Fireblocks vault

-4. Mint a new Non-fungible Token (NFToken)
+6. Mint a new Non-fungible Token (NFToken)

 ## Setup